 Application dated Oct 2018.
 This is the block from Inside Job to Breeze Restaurant.

-Status: No decision as yet (The original target for a decision was 17th January 2019)
+Status: Still no decision (The original target for a decision was 17th January 2019)

-At the last meeting, attendees were apprehensive of the uncharacteristically long time being taken in assessing this application.
+At previous meetings, attendees were apprehensive of the uncharacteristically long time being taken in assessing this application.
 Some hypothesised that council officers may be working on encouraging a grander scheme involving adjacent sites.
-After some discussion on the possibility of unpopular outcomes, it was agreed that the Forum should wait until a formal plan is proposed and then evaluate it as presented, rather than try to pre-empt an unknown.
+Attendees noted that, possibly coincidentally, application 191304 (see "b" below) has been submitted for an adjacent location.